 Naval Documents of the American Revolution

 This documentary series presents edited documents--correspondence, ship's logs, muster rolls, orders, and newspaper accounts--that elucidate the naval aspects of the war.
 American, British, and foreign documents are presented in this series.
+For more information and to download PDF versions of each volume, visit our series page.

 Volume 11, American Theater: January 1, 1778-March 31, 1778; European Theater: January 1, 1778-March 31, 1778, edited by by Michael J. Crawford, et al. 2005.
 GPO Stock No. 008-046-00206-1, $82.00 (hardback), $114.80 (non-U.S.).
 Out of print.